 The first step is to enable the ‘OEM Unlocking’ toggle on your tablet.
 This option must be turned on before you can attempt to unlock the bootloader.
 OEM unlocking resides inside the ‘Developer options’ menu, which is hidden by default to prevent users from unknowingly accessing them.

-You can activate Developer Options by following our tutorial.
+Follow this tutorial to activate Developer Options on Tab A7.
 Once you have enabled it, go to ‘Setting‘ → ‘Developer options‘ on your Galaxy Tab A7 and turn ON the toggle next to ‘OEM unlocking‘.
 Then select ‘Enable‘ when prompted to confirm.